Ebiroll/esp32_sigrok/README.md

 ![uart](uart.png)

 # Project status
-Trying to  add rigol emulation and emulate sending of analoge and digital waveforms
+Trying to  add rigol emulation and emulate sending of analouge and digital waveforms

 In directory linux, you can build a test client, it listens to port 5555 ./test